Morris Ital: Sales

 The Ital sold reasonably well in Britain during the start of the 1980s, as it offered a competitive asking price and low running costs.
 The Ital's technology differed from many of its contemporaries, such as the Opel Ascona/Vauxhall Cavalier, as well as the Talbot Alpine, which all used front wheel drive.
+It managed sales of 175,276 cars of all derivatives.

 After the introduction of the Opel Ascona C / Vauxhall Cavalier Mark II in August 1981, the Ital and Ford's Cortina (and later Sierra) were the only European mass volume cars in the sector to retain rear wheel drive.

 Demise of Morris

 The Ital was the last production car to wear the Morris badge, although there was a Morris badged van version of the Metro produced until 1984.
-Production of the Ital was switched from Cowley to Longbridge in September 1982 to allow the Cowley plant to be upgraded for production of the forthcoming Austin Montego and Austin Maestro.
-At this time, the Ital received an upgrade with different front and rear suspension (parabolic rear springs and telescopic front dampers) and models were redesignated SL and SLX.

 The saloon was dropped from the line in February 1984 with the van and estate completing outgoing contracts for another six months, until they too were axed.
 From this point, the Morris marque was kept alive solely by the Metro van, and three years later the Morris badge had finally been consigned to history after 75 years, when it was removed from the van version of the Metro.

-The Ital's successor was the Austin Montego, launched in April 1984 as a four-door saloon, with a five-door estate arriving in October 1984.
+The Ital's successor was the Austin Montego, launched in April 1984 as a four-door saloon, with a five-door estate arriving in October 1984, the van versions being succeeded by the van bodystyle of the Austin Maestro.

 Later production in China

-After production in the United Kingdom ceased, the Ital's production tooling was sold to the Chengdu Auto Works, a company belonging to the First Auto Works Group in Sichuan province, China.
-In 1998, the Ital estate (utilising a locally made chassis) reappeared there, under the name Huandu CAC6430 (Chinese: 环都).
+After production in the United Kingdom ceased, the Ital's production tooling was sold to the Chengdu Auto Works, a company belonging to the First Auto Works Group in Sichuan, China.
+In 1998, the Ital estate (using a locally made chassis) reappeared there, under the name Huandu CAC6430 (Chinese: 环都).
 Van and pick up variants were also produced.
 Chengdu Auto Works is thought to have closed down in May 1999.

 Reputation

-Already outdated by the time it was launched, and continually saddled with build quality problems, the Ital soon gained a very bad reputation.
-The Ital was said to have similar rust problems to its predecessor, the Morris Marina, and despite being designated as a successor; surviving Itals are actually rarer than Marinas today on UK roads, although the Morris Marina Owners Club and Morris Ital Register are making sure the few remaining examples survive.
-As of 2022, there are only 30 Morris Itals still taxed and on the roads in the UK, with another 155 Itals declared SORN (Statutory Off-Road Notice).
+Already outdated by the time it was launched, and continually saddled with build quality problems, the Ital soon gained a poor reputation.
+Although the Itals' reliability was never an issue, as it used tried and tested components, it was said to have similar rust problems to its predecessor, the Morris Marina.
+Despite being designated as a successor to the Marina, surviving Itals are rarer than Marinas today on UK roads due to lower overall production numbers.
+As the value of Morris Itals plummeted in the late 1980s and the 1990s, hundreds, possibly thousands, of functioning Itals were bought by Morris Minor owners.
+These were cannibalised for their 1275cc A+ engines as the Ital was the only rear wheel drive car to be fitted with them.
+As of 2023, there are only 56 Morris Itals still taxed and on the roads in the UK, with another 133 Itals declared SORN (Statutory Off-Road Notice).